 During the production of other tempeh products from the Schouten range, by-products are generated.
 “Because we want to prevent food waste as much as possible and the by-product is completely safe and usable, we marketed it as Tempeh Mince”, says R&D director Niek-Jan Schouten.
 Mince is one of the most important product groups in the plant-based market.

-Schouten has marketed two varieties: spicy and mild.
-The latter is intended for consumers and/or product developers who prefer to add flavour to the product themselves.
+This tempeh mince is perfect for developers who prefer to add flavour to the product themselves.
 The product is easy to prepare and can be used in recipes that call for minced meat.

 Tempeh is an ancient and vegetable protein source based on soy.
 It produced by fermenting of soybeans.
 Tempeh absorbs other flavours well, making it an excellent ingredient for many different dishes.
 Tempeh is completely plant-based, contains about 22 grams of protein per 100 grams and is rich in B vitamins, iron, minerals and fibre.